bazthedev/SolsScope/README.md

 - Nothing is working on my dual monitor setup: Make sure that Roblox is open on the monitor you marked as PRIMARY.
 You can check this by typing "Change my primary display" into the Windows search bar.
 ## If you are experiencing issues, please create a new issue so that it can be raised, solved and prevented from happening again.

+# You can read more about how the bot works and the things you can do with it [here](https://github.com/bazthedev/SolsRNGBot/wiki)

 # Help with the project:
 ## If you want to help to implement some features, then please reach out and I would be happy to add you as a contributor to help!